nestoregon/learn/reinforced_learning/README.md

 In this exercise you should take a look at the comments made in the file ``cartpole.py``.
 To follow this tutorial also refer to [this page](https://gym.openai.com/docs/) were it talks about the whole process.
+Spaces are the range of action of the agent.
+What can the agent do?